amf673/COMP-1701-Fall-2024/AA-Final-Exam-Information.md

     def my_other_function(applicant:list) -> None:
 ```

-#### 2. Use appropriate names for all variables and functions.
+#### 3. Use appropriate names for all variables and functions.

+The goals is to have variable names that tell the reader what the variable is storing.
 Longer is not always better. ``i`` is a perfectly good name for a variable used as a loop counter.
 Name your variables for what they represent.

 ```Python
     applicant = [] # a list a values that represents an applicant to the skilled worker program